 top of page

-Your Pathway to Queensland: 190 and 491 Visa Streams Explained
+Your Pathway to Queensland: 190 and 491 Streams Explained

-Are you looking to migrate to Queensland under the Skilled Nominated (subclass 190) or Skilled Work Regional (subclass 491) visa?
-Whether you’re a recent graduate from a Queensland university, a skilled worker already living in the state, or planning to migrate from overseas, this guide will walk you through the key pathways available.
+Are you looking to migrate to Queensland under the Skilled Nominated (Subclass 190) or Skilled Work Regional (Subclass 491) pathways?
+Whether you’re a recent graduate from a Queensland university, a skilled worker already living in the state, or planning to migrate from overseas, this guide outlines the key streams available.

 Common Requirements Across Streams